 -

 Opposite angles are congruent: The angles opposite each other in a parallelogram are equal.
-Therefore, angle A is equal to angle C (∠A = ∠C), and angle B is equal to angle D (∠B = ∠D).
+Which means, angle A is equal to angle C (∠A = ∠C), and angle B is equal to angle D (∠B = ∠D).

 -